nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [containerjournal.com: How to Secure Your Kubernetes Cluster 🌟](https://containerjournal.com/topics/container-security/how-to-secure-your-kubernetes-cluster/)
 * [medium: How to Harden Your Kubernetes Cluster for Production 🌟](https://medium.com/better-programming/how-to-harden-your-kubernetes-cluster-for-production-7e47990efc2a)
 * [kubernetes.io: Cloud native security for your clusters](https://kubernetes.io/blog/2020/11/18/cloud-native-security-for-your-clusters/)
+* [tldrsec.com: Risk8s Business: Risk Analysis of Kubernetes Clusters 🌟](https://tldrsec.com/guides/kubernetes/) A zero-to-hero guide for assessing the security risk of your Kubernetes cluster and hardening it.

 ### RBAC
 * [Configure RBAC in Kubernetes Like a Boss 🌟](https://medium.com/trendyol-tech/configure-rbac-in-kubernetes-like-a-boss-665e2a8665dd) Learn how to configure RBAC in kubernetes.
 In this post, you will configure RBAC both with kubectl and yaml definitions.